Monday, January 20, 2025

 Diane de Poitiers (1535-1559, under Henri II)

-Diane de Poitiers, the power behind Henry II, left Catherine de Medici in the shadows for 20 years.
+Diane de Poitiers, the power behind Henry II, upstaged Catherine de Medici for 20 years.

 The marquise de Montespan contributed to the court's prestige during Louis XIV's most glorious time (roughly 1670-1685).
 Her link with a serial-killing witch brought her fall.